gchers/p/README.md

 what it says before using it.

-_NOTE: I've been using *p* on my laptops for many years now, and never encountered any problem.
+_NOTE: I've been using *p* on my laptops for many years now, and never encountered any (critical) problem.
-However, until more people test it, I will consider this a beta version.
+However, until more people test it, I will consider this as a beta version.
 Use it at your own risk._

 # Installation